cloudFPGA/cFp_HelloThemisto/How-to-create-and-build.md

 The `Themisto_SRA.pdf` (or the `cFDK/DOC/Themisto.md`) explains the details of the cFDK network and memory interfaces.

-In case you want to open the created Vivado project, execute `vivado cFp_some_name/xrp/topFMKU60.xpr`.
-This is not necessary to use the cFDK, but some people are curious... ;)
+In case you want to open the created Vivado project, execute `vivado cFp_some_name/xpr/topFMKU60.xpr`.
+This is not necessary to use the cFDK, but some people are curious... ;) Also, debug probes can be inserted that way.

 ## Final notices